oxsecurity/megalinter/docs/descriptors/terraform_checkov.md

                         results with a known baseline.
-Report will include only failed checks that are new with respect to the provided baseline
+Report will include only failed checks that are new with respect to the provided baseline --min-cve-severity {critical,high,medium,low,none}
+                        Set minimum severity that will cause returning non- zero exit code --skip-cve-package SKIP_CVE_PACKAGE
-  -s, --soft-fail       Runs checks but suppresses error code --soft-fail-on SOFT_FAIL_ON
+                        filter scan to run on all packages but a specific package identifier (denylist), You can specify this argument multiple times to skip multiple packages -s, --soft-fail       Runs checks but suppresses error code --soft-fail-on SOFT_FAIL_ON
                         Exits with a 0 exit code for specified checks.
 You can